nikkieverett/recipe-app/recipes/coffee-cashew-bars.md

  trim off the edges.
-then melt chocolate either in a bowl over a steaming pan or in a microwave safe bowl in the microwave at 25-30 second intervals - checking and stirring between each interval. spoon melted chocolate over cooled coffee cashew bars and let set. cut into bars and enjoy.
+then melt chocolate either in a bowl over a steaming pan or in a microwave safe bowl in the microwave at 25-30 second intervals - checking and stirring between each interval. spoon melted chocolate over cooled coffee cashew bars and let set. cut into bars and enjoy.'
-ingredients: 1 cup certified gluten free oats
+ingredients: '1 cup certified gluten free oats
 6 dates soaked in a hot cup of coffee (do not discard this liquid) ¼ cup coconut oil
 1 egg